 Some ski towns talk about their snow.
 Others focus on their sunshine.
 And a few even brag about their acreage.
 Lake Tahoe is home to the highest concentration of ski resorts in the country within a 100-mile radius.
 Lake Tahoe receives nearly 300 days of sunshine a year.
 And when it comes to snow, our storms don’t deposit a few measly inches.
 They bring in feet of snow, dropping over 500 inches annually on our peaks.
 There is no shortage of Lake Tahoe ski resorts, so if you love snow, sun, and a vast assortment of ski areas to pick from, you’ll enjoy Lake Tahoe.

 Drop In & Shred

-What To Expect At South Lake Tahoe Ski Resorts
+What To Expect At Ski Resorts On Lake Tahoe’s South Shore

-Last, but not least for South Lake Tahoe ski resorts is Sierra-at-Tahoe.
-A true hidden gem.
-In between the storms, you can spend your day lapping the park filled with some of the most perfectly sculpted jumps in the region.
-In addition, they have the only Superpipe on the south shore.
+Sierra-at-Tahoe Resort is a true hidden gem amongst locals.
+In between the storms, you can spend your day lapping the terrain parks, filled with some of the most perfectly sculpted jumps in the region.
+In addition, they have the only Superpipe on the South Shore.
 When it does snow, it’s time to head into the trees.
-More than 75% of its terrain is naturally gladed due to the loggers of days-gone-by saving the old-growth red fir trees and chopping down all the other species.
+More than 75% of its terrain is naturally forested, due to the loggers of days gone by saving the old-growth red fir trees and chopping down all the other species.
 Sierra-at-Tahoe arguably has some of the BEST tree skiing in the world.